YashPat22/16824_VLR_ComicGen/README.md

 Encountering challenges, we refined the stable diffusion model by fine-tuning it with images matching the desired comic art style.
 To address the uniformity across panels, a Similarity Metric was introduced, ensuring content preservation and information transfer.

-Our contributions include:
-- Application of text-to-image diffusion models for generating comic panels.
-- Implementation of style transfer techniques.
-- Extensive study on maintaining style and content consistency.

 Explore our results to see a series of comic panels with a consistent art style, showcasing the model's ability to transform text prompts into engaging visual narratives.

 ## Methodology